By Sanchyeta Srivastava

 Note: Now you have total six long strips from two Chapattis, and 12 long strips from four Chapattis.

-Take a small bowl, pour 2 teaspoon dry flour (Maida) and mix it with some water to make a thick consistency for making glue.
+Take a small bowl, pour 2 teaspoons dry flour (Maida) and mix it with some water to make a thick consistency for making glue.

 Now, take each strip in your hand one at a time.
 Glue the corner of the strip with your gentle fingers.
 Place the unbaked part of the strip face up on your palm, hold the right corner of the strip and fold it to the centre upwards, take it to the other side and wrap the cover and press a little.
 It will take the shape of a triangular cone.